 - This medication can cause a woman’s menstrual cycle to become irregular or stop permanently.
 As a result, women may experience menopausal effects including hot flashes and vaginal dryness.

 - Men should not father a child while on this medication and for at least 8 months after the last dose.
 Men should always use a condom (even if you have had a vasectomy) to protect your partner from exposure to the medication- or yourself if your partner is taking the medication.
-Effective birth control is necessary during treatment, even if you believe you are sterile.
+Effective birth control is necessary during treatment, even if you believe you are not producing sperm (sterile).

 - You may want to consider sperm banking or egg harvesting if you may wish to have a child in the future.
-Discuss these options with your oncology team.
+Talk about these options with your oncology team.